microprediction/microprediction/README.md

 Hi.

-Loosely coupled individual contributors collectively effect *turnkey, repeated short term predictions* of *anything*, for *any purpose*, for *anyone*, at *any time* accessed via an API or client library.
+This project exists so that *loosely coupled* individual contributors can collectively effect turnkey, *repeated short term predictions* of anything, for any purpose, for anyone, at any time (accessed via an API or client library).

 You can: